ory/elements/packages/elements-react/api-report/elements-react-theme.api.md

 // @public (undocumented)
 export type VerificationFlowContextProps = {
     flow: VerificationFlow;
-    components?: Partial<OryFlowComponents>;
+    components?: OryFlowComponentOverrides;
     config: OryClientConfiguration;
 };

 // Warnings were encountered during analysis:
 //
-// dist/theme/default/index.d.ts:25:5 - (ae-forgotten-export) The symbol "OryFlowComponents" needs to be exported by the entry point index.d.ts
+// dist/theme/default/index.d.ts:25:5 - (ae-forgotten-export) The symbol "OryFlowComponentOverrides" needs to be exported by the entry point index.d.ts
 // dist/theme/default/index.d.ts:26:5 - (ae-forgotten-export) The symbol "OryClientConfiguration" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)